How Effective are Large Language Models in Generating Software Specifications?: RQ3: Comparative Failure Diagnosis

 \section{RQ3: Comparative Failure Diagnosis}

 In light of the outstanding performance of LLM compared with traditional techniques, it is crucial to delve deeper into their strengths and limitations.
-We manually examine failing cases of both LLM-based and baseline approaches (i.e., \jdoctor and \docter), and study their failure symptoms and root causes in a comparative manner, aiming to provide insights and directions for future techniques.
+We manually examine failing cases of both LLM-based (e.g., \basemodel) and baseline approaches (i.e., \jdoctor, \docter, and \callmemaybe), and study their failure symptoms and root causes in a comparative manner, aiming to provide insights and directions for future techniques.
+Due to space constraints, we present results for the \jdata dataset, with the other two datasets available in the supplementary material~\cite{supplementary}.
+The conclusions hold across all datasets, with no significant differences observed.

-Fig.~\ref{fig:venn} presents the comparative performance of the \basemodel-based LLM method and baseline methods as Venn diagrams.
-Fig.~\ref{fig:jdoctor_venn} and~\ref{fig:docter_venn} respectively illustrate the number of unique and shared successes and failures of specifications for \basemodel (S) against \jdoctor (J) and \docter (D).
-The numbers in the intersections ($S\cap J$ and $S\cap D$) denote cases where both methods are correct, while numbers in sections $\overline{S\cup J}$ and $\overline{S\cup D}$ indicate cases they both fail.
-The presented results are derived from the experiment using \basemodel with SR and $K$ = 60.
+Fig.~\ref{fig:venn_jdoctor} presents the comparative performance of the \basemodel-based LLM method (L) and baseline method \jdoctor (J) as a Venn diagram.
+The number in the intersection ($L\cap J$) denotes cases where both methods are correct, while the number in section $\overline{L\cup J}$ indicates cases they both fail.
+The presented results are derived from the experiment using \basemodel with SR and $K$ = 60 in RQ2 (Table~\ref{tab:rq2-jdoctor}).

-Fig.~\ref{fig:jdoctor_venn} shows that both the LLM and \jdoctor perform well on the majority of cases (60.5\%), indicating that the LLM quickly learns most specification extraction rules from a small number of examples in the prompts.
-The LLM has more (29.8\%) unique correct cases than \jdoctor, indicating the generalizability of LLMs from extensive pretraining.
-There are a few cases that both methods fail, possibly due to inherent difficulties such as incomplete software text.
+Fig.~\ref{fig:venn_jdoctor} shows that both the LLM and \jdoctor perform well on the majority of cases (80.0\%), indicating that the LLM quickly learns most specification extraction rules from a small number of examples in the prompts.
+The LLM has more (10.7\%) unique correct cases than \jdoctor, indicating the generalizability of LLMs from extensive pretraining.
+There are a few cases where both methods fail, possibly due to inherent difficulties such as incomplete software text.

 To better understand the pros and cons of different methods, we investigate the symptoms and the underlying causes of the failing cases.
-We \textit{randomly} sample 15 cases from each section of Fig.~\ref{fig:venn} where at least one of the methods fails, i.e., $S\cap\overline{J}$, $\overline{S}\cap J$, and $\overline{S\cup J}$ in Fig.~\ref{fig:jdoctor_venn}.
-The sampling results in 90 failing cases of \basemodel and 90 of the baseline methods.
-Two authors categorize these cases independently, with a third author resolving disagreements.
+We \textit{randomly} sample 30 cases from each section of Fig.~\ref{fig:venn_jdoctor} where at least one of the methods fails, i.e., $L\cap\overline{J}$, $\overline{L}\cap J$, and $\overline{L\cup J}$.
+For the sections that have less than 30 cases (e.g., $\overline{L}\cap J$), we sample all the failure cases.

+The sampling results in 147 failing cases of \basemodel and 135 of the baseline methods across three datasets, with a margin of error of 6\% at a 90\% confidence level.
+Two authors categorize these cases independently with a third author resolving disagreements.